webmapper/nlmaps/README.md

 **Also, NOTE:** the live server runs with basic SSL.
 You have to open the test pages with `https://` or they won't work.
 You will also need to add an exception for the self-signed security certificates the first time you open them.

+The Table of Contents in this file is generated with [`markdown-toc`](https://github.com/jonschlinkert/markdown-toc): `markdown-toc -i README.md`.

 ### Publishing

 [Lerna](https://lernajs.io/) is used for optimising the workflow around managing multi-package JavaScript projects with git and npm.
 Because of some seeming subtleties of Rollup's interaction with Lerna or NPM, there is a different build script.
 Use the following procedure to publish the packages.